Mariana J. Kaplan, M.D.

 Biography

 In addition to her research activities, Dr. Kaplan is an active clinician and teacher.
-She sees lupus patients in the NIH Clinical Research Center and is involved in the development of various clinical trials for patients with autoimmune diseases at NIH.
+She sees lupus patients at the NIH Clinical Research Center and is involved in developing various clinical trials for patients with autoimmune diseases at the NIH.
 She has served in numerous roles at the American College of Rheumatology/Rheumatology Research Foundation, the American Association of Immunologists, and the Lupus Foundation of America.
-She was inducted to the American Society for Clinical Investigation and the Association of American Physicians (AAP) and received the Henry Kunkel Young Investigator Award and the Edmund L. Dubois Memorial Lectureship, both from the American College of Rheumatology.
-Dr. Kaplan received the 2015 Evelyn V. Hess Award from the Lupus Foundation of America in recognition of her significant contributions to lupus research, diagnosis, and treatment.
+Dr. Kaplan was inducted into the American Society for Clinical Investigation (ASCI) and the Association of American Physicians (AAP) in addition to receiving the Henry Kunkel Young Investigator Award, the Edmund L. Dubois Memorial Lectureship, and the 2021 Distinguished Basic/Translational Investigator Award, all from the American College of Rheumatology.
+She received the 2015 Evelyn V. Hess Award from the Lupus Foundation of America in recognition of her significant contributions to lupus research, diagnosis, and treatment.
 In 2016, she received the Charles L. Christian Award for significant impact on the understanding of lupus.
-Dr. Kaplan is on the Editorial Board of the Journal of Clinical Investigation and Deputy Editor of Arthritis & Rheumatology.
-She is currently a council member at the AAP.
-In 2021, she was elected to the National Academy of Medicine for seminal contributions that have significantly advanced the understanding of the pathogenic role of the innate immune system in systemic autoimmune diseases, atherosclerosis, and immune-mediated vasculopathies.
+Dr. Kaplan served on the editorial board of the Journal of Immunology and Journal of Clinical Investigation and is deputy editor of Arthritis & Rheumatology.
+She is currently a Council member at the AAP.

 Selected Publications